allicodi/drotr_example_analysis/README.md

 1. **Log into RSPH HPC**

-See RSPH HPC Cheat sheet for instructions
+See RSPH HPC Cheat Sheet for instructions.

 2. **Clone repository into home directory**